gampa-anupama/TinyThinker/README.md

 cd ../pdf-parser
 pip install flask pymupdf
 python app.py
-Ensure Python 3 and pip are installed on your system.
+Make sure Python 3 and pip are installed on your system.

-Dependencies
+📦 Dependencies
 Frontend
 react

 react-router-dom

 axios

 react-pdf

 framer-motion

+tailwindcss

 react-icons

 react-slick

 slick-carousel

 swiper

 Backend
 express

 axios

 cors

 multer

 express-fileupload

 PDF Parser (Python)
 flask

 pymupdf (fitz)

-How It Works
+🧠 How It Works
 User uploads a PDF via the frontend

 The PDF is sent to the Flask parser, which extracts raw text